Alpine, Rock, Miniature, Bonsai and Railroad Gardens

 Care: Full sun in well-drained soil.

-Native: EuropeListed in Sanders’ Flower Garden, published in 1913 where it is described as “dwarf, compact-growing alpine, suitable for growing on old walls or on dry, sunny rockeries.”
-Draba is the classical Greek name for this plant which poultice was said to remedy lesions on fingers
+Native: EuropeListed in Sanders’ Flower Garden, described this as “dwarf, compact-growing alpine, suitable for growing on old walls or on dry, sunny rockeries.”
+(1913) Draba is the classical Greek name for this plant which poultice was said to remedy lesions on fingers Described and named in 1753.

 -